 Brooklin, Ontario to Bath, England.
 Every year since, "for old times

-sake" (as John puts it), "Brooklin Models"© produced a limited
+sake" (as John put it), "Brooklin Models"© produced a limited

-edition model for the club every year up to, and including 2014.
+edition model every year up to, and including 2014.
+This assisted the Society

 By 1981, organizing the annual toy show had become a major undertaking,

 though still managed by club members.
 The fall classic has changed